‘It was a mistake, not a moment of madness’ – Mourinho defends Aurier after Tottenham loss | Goal.com

 Aurier conceded a soft penalty in the first half when he fouled Wesley Fofana in the box, despite the visiting player moving away from the target.

-Mourinho had previously been caught on camera during Amazon documentary ‘Spurs All or Nothing’ telling Aurier that he was scared of him giving away a “s*it penalty with VAR”.
+Mourinho had previously been caught on camera during Amazon documentary ‘Spurs All or Nothing’ telling Aurier that he was scared of him giving away a “sh*t penalty with VAR”.

 The Portuguese, though, has done his best to defend the former Toulouse and Paris Saint-Germain defender.